Arlen22/TW5-MWS/README.md

 # TiddlyWiki5 MultiWikiServer

-This project implements a multi-protocol wiki server that demonstrates how various classes work together:
+This implements a server that abstracts the various HTTP protocols into a single request state object.

 - **server.ts**: Sets up HTTP/1 and HTTP/2 servers using specialized Streamer classes (Streamer1 for HTTP/1 and Streamer2 for HTTP/2) to handle incoming requests.
 The Listener classes initialize the servers and delegate request handling.
 - **router.ts**: Implements routing rules and conditions.
 The Router identifies the correct route for an incoming request and creates a StateObject that encapsulates the request details, allowing the route handler to process the request body accordingly.